vana-com/vana-framework/README.md

   -h, --help            show this help message and exit
 ```

-You should be able to view your keys by navigating to ~/.opendata/wallets or viewed by running ```vanacli wallet list```
+You should be able to view your keys by navigating to `~/.opendata/wallets`
 ```bash
 $ tree ~/.opendata/
     .opendata/                  # Root directory.